Sale of properties in Maasbommel Wamel

-The municipality is offering the properties at Raadhuisdijk 18 in Maasbommel and Wilhelminastraat 9 in Wamel for sale.
+The municipality is offering the properties at Raadhuisdijk 18 in Maasbommel Wilhelminastraat 9 in Wamel sale.
 The sale is being handled by Van Erp Makelaardij and De Landerijen.
-Below are the links to the listings on Funda.
-Interested parties can contact the real estate agents directly for information, viewings, and the further procedure.
+Below are links to the listings on Funda.
+Interested parties may contact the real estate agents directly for information, viewings, and details on the next steps.

-Action Plan for the sale and development of the plots at Wilhelminastraat 9 in Wamel and Raadhuisdijk 18 in Maasbommel
+Action Plan for the Sale and Development of the Properties at Wilhelminastraat 9 in Wamel Raadhuisdijk 18 in Maasbommel

 Introduction

-On June 27, 2024, the municipal council approved the purchase of the plots at Raadhuisdijk 18 in Maasbommel and Wilhelminastraat 9 in Wamel.
-The council also made an operating budget of €200,000 available for drawing up and implementing an action plan (hereinafter referred to as PvA) for the follow-up process.
+On June 27, 2024, the municipal council the purchase of the properties located at Raadhuisdijk 18 in Maasbommel Wilhelminastraat 9 in Wamel.
+The council also allocated an operating budget of €200,000 for the development and implementation of an action plan (hereinafter referred to as the AP) for the next phase of the project.

 Intended result

-• Before the plots are sold, a careful process will take place in consultation with the local community to arrive at new planning proposals for both plots, whereby it is a given that the plots will not be used for the temporary or permanent accommodation of refugees.
+• Before the lots are sold, a careful process will be carried out in consultation with the local community to determine new planning proposals for both lots, with the understanding that the lots will not be used for the temporary or permanent housing of refugees.

-The proposed process actually consists of four phases.
+The proposed process essentially consists of four phases.

-1. To arrive at a widely supported planning framework for the plots.
+1. To establish a consensus-based planning framework for the parcels.

 2. Following a planning procedure for that framework.